cutbox/CutBox/README.md

 # Development TODO

-- [x] No search filter allows selection from unsorted list
+- [x] When there's no search filter allows selection from unsorted list
-- [ ] Improve styling
+- [x] Improve styling icon / panel styling
 - [ ] Mouse selection of items from list triggers hide and paste
 - [ ] preferences panel
   - [ ] limit number of copied items to store in history (NSUserDefaults)
   - [ ] customise hotkeys(s)
-- [ ] Make app an auto-start at login item
+- [ ] Allow app auto-start at login item

 If you have suggestions or bugs, please add to https://github.com/jasonm23/CutBox/issues